The Legal Grounds for Divorce in Alabama

 Fault-Based Grounds for Divorce in Alabama

 Fault-based divorces will require evidence, which can be tricky in some cases, that support your desire to divorce your spouse.
-In the state of Alabama, obviously including Huntsville, the grounds listed under fault-based are as follows:
+In the state of Alabama, including Huntsville, the standard grounds for divorce include:

 - Habitual drunkenness